A Pressure-Based Diffusion Model for Influence Maximization on Social Networks

 \subsubsection{Early Diffusion Models:}

-The study of diffusion models originated from fields of epidemiology and sociology.
-Early foundational work by Kermack and McKendrick in 1927 introduced the Susceptible-Infected-Recovered (SIR) epidemiological model, setting the stage for understanding complex contagion processes \cite{SIR}.
-In the context of social networks, Granovetter's threshold model of 1978 became foundational, conceptualizing how individuals adopt new behaviors based on cumulative peer influences \cite{granovetter1978threshold}.
-Both the Linear Threshold and Independent Cascade models were formalized by Kempe et al. \cite{Kempe}, and have become standard for research in Influence Maximization.
-The Linear Threshold model will be covered in more detail later in this paper.
+The study of diffusion models originated in epidemiology and sociology.
+Early foundational work by \citet{SIR} introduced the Susceptible-Infected-Recovered (SIR) epidemiological model, setting the stage for understanding contagion processes.
+In social networks, \citet{granovetter1978threshold}'s threshold model became foundational, conceptualizing adoption based on cumulative peer influence.
+Both the Linear Threshold (LT) and Independent Cascade (IC) models were later formalized by \citet{kempe2003maximizing}, and remain standard in IM research.
+These models provide the basis for most algorithmic work on influence spread.